benbr8/rstb/README.md

 * has an extensive and fast growing ecosysem of open source packages,
 * and on top is blazingly fast.

-Some challenges when comparing to Python:
+Some disadvantages when comparing to Python:
-* I found the learning cure to be much steeper.
+* I found the learning curve to be much steeper.
-* While in Python you can modify any object from anywhere in the code, in Rust you need to bother with object lifetimes and which code can access what data in a very detailed way.
+* Static typing and the data ownership checking makes implementing tests slower and ...
-* Rust is statically typed which makes implementing generic behaviour harder in comparison.
+* much more verbose.
+Python tests look a lot cleaner.

 ### Current features
 - [x] Scheduling simulation callbacks through awaitable abstraction objects (Triggers)